Paul & Daisy Soros Fellowships for New Americans

 - Optional exhibits

-- In the spring, attend an NCA Learning Series session on the Schwarzman Scholarship
+- In the Spring, attend an NCA Learning Series session on the Soros Fellowship

 - Complete two NCA forms:

 - Records Release Form and submit to firstname.lastname@example.org

 - Carefully review the Soros website and schedule an NCA advising appointment